isomerpages/mpa-seathedifference/index.md

       button: More Here
       alt: Image alt text
       subtitle: explore jobs in maritime
-      description: "Dive in and 'Make a Splash': Joakim Gomez explores modern maritime.
-From steering vessels to embracing tech, it's a journey of innovation and the future."
+      description: "Dive in and 'Make a Splash': with Joakim Gomez!
+Explore modern maritime careers, ranging from self-steering vessels to electronic delivery notes. "
       url: /make-a-splash/a-day-in-life-of/
       image: /images/mpa_shore or not_kv_1200x630_3oct23-2 (1).jpg
   - infopic:
       title: SHORE OR NOT?
       subtitle: Street Interviews
       button: More here
-      description: What are some common misconceptions about maritime?
-Join Joakim Gomez, as he hits Singapore's streets to find out.
+      description: What are some common misconceptions about the maritime industry?
+        Join Joakim Gomez as he hits the streets to debunk maritime myths!
       image: /images/mpa_shore or not_kv_1200x630_3oct23-2 (1).jpg
       url: /shore-or-not/street-interview-series/
       alt: Shore or Not